Cuyahoga County OVI Court Guide

 3. Trial (If No Plea Deal)

-• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or arguing that you were not actually impaired.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause for the stop, or presenting evidence that you were not impaired.

 Penalties for DUI in Cuyahoga County, OH

-The penalties for DUI in Cuyahoga County are determined by Ohio law and can vary depending on the number of prior offenses and other factors.
+The penalties for a DUI conviction in Ohio are determined by Ohio law and increase with each subsequent offense.

 First Offense

-• License suspension: Six months to three years.
+• License suspension: A first offense typically carries a license suspension of six months to three years.

 Court Programs in Cuyahoga County